bach-an/cel-shader/README.md

 * Press O to toggle the outline
 * Press D to toggle the y-coordinate of the texture mapping (this alters the x-toon shading effect)

+## The X-Toon Shading Effect
+The paper that describes x-toon shading covers 3 types of effects that can be accomplished based on the type of texture supplied and the calculation in the vertex shader used to determine the y-coordinate of the texture mapping (the x-coordinate is the normalized diffuse light component).